Skip to main content

 We were supposed to make a scale model of the solar system.
 I used a beach ball for the sun and various sizes of other balls and marbles for the planets.

 I was a smart kid and this teacher took GLEE in busting me.
-She's the same bitch who got after me for explaining the letter substitution thing to my Hispanic friend who spoke English as a second language.
+She's the same bitch who got after me for explaining the letter-substitution thing to my Hispanic friend who spoke English as a second language.

 That's the point at which I concluded I'm not necessarily inherently smarter than anyone else.
 I knew what it was because my high school drop out father did the cryptoquote in the newspaper every single day.
-This kid had no idea where to start and she bitched at me about "cheating" for telling him it was a letter substitution puzzle so he had some hope of succeeding.
+This kid had no idea where to start and she bitched at me about "cheating" for telling him it was a letter-substitution puzzle so he had some hope of succeeding.

 So we are having a fairly private conversation about my very late project and she asks me about scale and I talked about using different size balls etc and then she's like "But what about distance?" with a gleam in her eye expecting this to be a gotcha where she proves I'm not such hot stuff after all and I can check my smarty pants ego at the door because her class is RIGOROUS.